OneCity Vancouver: Political positions

-The party's platform deals with social inequality, inclusive communities, improving public schools, the opioid epidemic, and affordable housing.
+The party's platform deals with social inequality, inclusive communities, improving public schools, addressing the toxic drug crisis, and affordable housing.
 OneCity supports the introduction of a land value tax to both generate revenue for public housing projects and curb real estate speculation.

-A motion introduced by OneCity councillor Christine Boyle saw the City of Vancouver's declare a climate emergency on January 16, 2019.
+A motion introduced by OneCity councillor Christine Boyle saw the City of Vancouver declare a climate emergency on January 16, 2019.

 In 2021, Boyle sought to gain council approval of a bicycle lane on Commercial Drive between 14th Avenue and Graveley Street, but her motion was defeated by Green councillors.
 In June 2022, a motion tabled by Boyle successfully amended the Broadway Plan to require the installation of an AAA bicycle lane along Broadway upon completion of the SkyTrain extension.

 On council, Boyle sought to gain approval from Vancouver City Council to allow cooperative and social housing up to 12 storeys in height in select multi-family residential areas in the city after council had unanimously agreed to allowing cooperative and social housing up to six storeys in height in similar areas of the city.
 However, in January 2022, councillors affiliated with the Greens, Non-Partisan Association, ABC Vancouver, and TEAM for a Livable Vancouver voted against the motion and it was defeated.
 OneCity stated that votes such as this one have led to greater homelessness and housing unaffordability in Vancouver due to the denial of greater housing supply in the city; critics of the motion based their opposition on the definition of "social housing" used in the motion, as well as the possibility of shadows being generated from taller buildings.

-OneCity supports the legalization of consuming alcohol in Vancouver's public parks and beaches without geographic restrictions.
+OneCity supported the legalization of alcohol consumption in Vancouver's public parks and beaches without geographic restrictions.

-OneCity is considered to be an "urbanist" party in Vancouver's political context, and compared to other municipal parties it is more ardent in the degree to which it favours the modification of zoning laws to increase the supply of housing in Vancouver, the lack of which has been cited as a contributor to the city's high housing prices.
+OneCity is considered to be an "urbanist" party in Vancouver's political context, and compared to other municipal parties, it is more ardent in the degree to which it favours the modification of zoning laws to increase the supply of housing in Vancouver, the lack of which has been cited as a contributor to the city's high housing prices.
 This position has been criticized based on the position that housing affordability is provincial or federal issue rather than a municipal one; OneCity has responded by stating that Vancouver should maximize the use of tools at its own discretion to tackle issues such as climate change, homelessness, and affordability.